Base Coats: Why Epoxy Outperforms Polyurea for Central Florida Garages

 After the prep work is complete, we’re ready to apply the base coat.
 Here’s where things get confusing.
 The purpose of the base coat is to penetrate deep into and become one with the concrete slab to receive the decorative flake that follows.

-Some contractors promote polyaspartic base coats as being far superior to epoxy base coats.
+Some contractors promote polyurea base coats as being far superior to epoxy base coats.
 Why?

 Speed = More Completed Jobs = More Profit